choksheak/timeit/README.md

 - [https://github.com/choksheak/timeit/tree/master/distribution] (https://github.com/choksheak/timeit/tree/master/distribution)

-I currently only support Windows and Ubuntu Linux.
+I currently only provide pre-built binaries for Windows and Ubuntu Linux.
 If you need TimeIt for any other platform and/or architecture, it is very easy to build it yourself!
 Follow these steps to build TimeIt:

 1. Install Go on your computer. ([Download Go] (https://golang.org/dl/))
 2. Download [`timeit.go`] (https://github.com/choksheak/timeit/blob/master/timeit.go).